Oyster River Cooperative School District: School board

 The school board for the Oyster River Cooperative School District consists of seven members, elected through a ballot vote in early march of each year.
 Serving staggered three-year terms, two members are re-elected each year for at-large seats, with three town-specific seats up for election every third year.

-In 2018, the School Board voted to adopt Indigenous Peoples' Day on the second Monday of October.
+In 2018, the School Board voted to adopt Indigenous Peoples' Day on the second Monday of October and is now using the term Columbus Day, as mandated by NH House Bill 1014.